Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/optimization_techniques.md

 5. In the II field, enter `4`.
 This defines an acceptable level of performance, and can eliminate II violations.

 6. Click **OK** to apply the directive.
     The `HLS PIPELINE II=4` is added to the Directive view.

 7. Click **C Synthesis** to rerun synthesis.

-    Notice the Interval column for the `dct_2d` function meets the specified II requirement, however the overall results for the `dct` function are not meeting timing.
+    Notice the Interval column for the `dct_2d` function meets the specified II requirement, however, the overall results for the `dct` function are not meeting timing.

     ![Pipeline Defined II](./images/pipeline-defined-ii.png)